-Lateral groundwater flow within the Upper Hawthorn is generally to the northeast at the Site mirroring the groundwater flow direction in the Surficial Aquifer.
+Lateral groundwater flow within the UH is generally to the northeast at the Site mirroring the groundwater flow direction in the Surficial Aquifer.
 Lateral groundwater flow in the Lower Hawthorn changes from east to west across the Site.
 A groundwater divide is present in the Lower Hawthorn, which is oriented southeast to northwest.
-Groundwater flow in the Lower Hawthorn on the eastern half of the Site is to the northnorthwest.
+Groundwater flow in the Lower Hawthorn on the eastern half of the Site is to the north-northwast and groundwater flow on the western half of the Site is to the north-northwest.